Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Iowa Stats and Trends

-- Iowa's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Iowa's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

-- When Iowa records more than 17.2 points, it is 7-2 against the spread and 9-0 overall.
+- When Iowa puts up more than 17.2 points, it is 7-2 against the spread and 9-0 overall.

-- Iowa is 3-1 against the spread and 4-0 overall when the team churns out over 319.3 yards.
+- Iowa is 3-1 against the spread and 4-0 overall when the team churns out more than 319.3 yards.

-- The Hawkeyes have 15 turnovers this season, equal to the number of takeaways for the Wolverines.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.